 I am Board Certified Music Therapist, serving the Central Maryland area in my private practice, Annapolis Music Therapy Services.
 I’m also a classically trained pianist in the Liszt lineage.
-I’m honored to be thought of as a true ally by my friends in the Neurodiversity/Autistic Rights Movement, and this work came before my career as a music therapist.
+My career goal is to be an effective ally of the Neurodiversity/Autistic Rights Movement, even more important to me than my career as a music therapist.
 I do not believe neurotypical people can claim allyship, but rather this is a title/honor that is given by those whom a person aims to align with.
 I started out in music education, both in public/private schools and running my own piano studio.
 I got my music degree from CSU-Pueblo in 2003.
 After moving back to my native Maryland, I commuted over 2 hours (!!) from Baltimore to Shenandoah University, to continue my journey toward becoming a credentialed Music Therapist (MT-BC).
 (That was my only option at the time, since there are currently no music therapy graduate programs in MD.)
 By May 2013 I had finished my internship at Kennedy Krieger Institute (a long story for another day), passed the Board Examination, and started a private practice.
-The following year I co-authored the article “Sensory Friendly Concerts: A community music therapy initiative to promote Neurodiversity” with Dr. Blythe LaGasse in the Int’l Journal of Community Music’s special issue on Community Music Therapy.
-If you’re interested in learning more about the Neurodiversity Movement (from my perspective as an ally and music therapist), you can take the continuing ed course I created on Music Therapy and Neuro Ed.
-This is a FREE course, intended to help start more Sensory Friendly Concerts around the country and even around the world.
-I received advanced training in Neurologic Music Therapy in November 2014 and am particularly interested in researching the motor differences of people diagnosed on the autism spectrum, through this approach.
-When I say “motor differences,” feel free to think about people on the spectrum who are nonverbal, and use Supported Typing, Rapid Prompt Method or AAC devices to communicate.
+The following year I co-authored the article “Sensory Friendly Concerts: A community music therapy initiative to promote Neurodiversity” in the Int’l Journal of Community Music’s special issue on Community Music Therapy.